rishavghosh147/fyle-assignment/README.md

 ### 2. open htmlcov file to check coverage

-## Some Extra test case has been added to make it more acurate(total 38 test case.)
+## Some Extra test case has been added to make it more acurate.
+   (total 38 test case)

 ``
 *** my code coverage 99%.